rci-msu/slurm-templates/job-arrays/advanced/process-output-files/README.md

 Having to process the output from multiple runs of a program is a common task; for example, you may want to compute some statistics or select the best-performing parameter.

-This example just concatenates the output files together, but this shows you how to use job dependencies to process the output files from a job array.
+This example just concatenates the output files together, but this shows you an example of how to use job dependencies to process the output files from a job array.

 | File                      | Description                                   |
 |---------------------------|-----------------------------------------------|